Discover sales forecasting methods and how calculating a sales forecast can benefit your business.

 Pipedrive: Offers a simple system for generating forecasts, prioritizing deals, and allocating resources effectively.

-Artificial intelligence can offer more accurate forecasting through iterative learning.
+Artificial intelligence (AI) can offer more accurate forecasting through iterative learning.
 In other words, an AI-powered sales forecasting tool gets smarter with every cycle.
 In addition, AI can compile high volumes of data from multiple sources in order to improve the quality of forecasts.

 Once you have a sales process, goals, and software, your next step is to settle on a forecasting method that corresponds to how established your business or team is.